dbharbin/streaming-radio/README.md

 sudo apt-get install libvolk1-bin volk_profile
 ```
 The above takes a while.
-You are now ready to fire up Gqrx and listen to the air waves!
-But first let's get installing and configuring IceCast out of the way.

 ### Verify Gqrx is operational
 From the LXQt desktop, select the `Systems Tools` submenu and bring up GKrellM.
 Configure it so that you can keep an eye on the important system activities moving forward.
 That includes Processor utilization, Network utilization, and Tempurature.